daler/dotfiles/_sources/index.rst.txt

 daler dotfiles
 ==============

-.. details:: What are dofiles?
+.. details:: What are dotfiles?

     Linux and macOS have user-specific configuration files for things like bash, vim, tmux, and more.
 Since these files traditionally start with a ``.``, they